isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

    value on the right, and
 2. every value in the left type is related to something in the right.

-These properties are called *functional* and *serial*, respectively.
+These properties are called *functionality* and *totality* respectively.
 In order to produce a function out a relation, we must first show the relation has both properties, and thus it will do for us to define them.

 More formally, the functional property states that if $x \mathrel{\sim} y$ and
 $x \mathrel{\sim} z$, then it must be the case that $y = z$.
-We can encode this in Agda as a function mapping from `type:REL` into `type:Set`, which you can think of as a function which takes a relation and produces the necessary constraint.
+We can encode this in Agda by mapping from `type:REL` into `type:Set`, which you can think of as a function which takes a relation and produces the necessary constraint it must satisfy.

 ```agda
   Functional  : {a b ℓ : Level} {A : Set a} {B : Set b}